Skip to content

 How we actually work together.

-Christina is trained at Level 2 by the Gottman Institute, which means the application is faithful to the method — not 'Gottman-inspired' or 'drawing from' but actually practicing what the research supports.
+Christina is trained at Level 2 by the Gottman Institute, which means the application is faithful to the method, not 'Gottman-inspired' or 'drawing from' but actually practicing what the research supports.
+(For one specific Gottman ritual we often have couples build into their week between sessions, see One Hour a Week Can Save Your Relationship.)

 Modalities we draw from